bostontrader/cakephp-auth-tdd/README.md

 <ol>
 <li>Clone this repository somewhere convenient for your development tools.</li>
+<li>Switch to whichever commit you want to use.
+Recall that commit e50756 is the starting
+point.</li>
 <li>Configure a web-server to serve this code.</li>
 <li>Be sure to configure your web-server to support relevant tools of debuggery such as xdebug.</li>
 <li>Configure your database to work with this code.</li>
 <li>Configure your IDE to work with this source code and debug tools.</li>
+<li>Learn how to execute your tests.
+Either from the web browser or command-line.
+An example for running the tests from the web browser might be...<b>http://localhost/cakephp-auth-tdd/test.php</b></li>
 </ol>

 These steps are outside the scope of this document and there are simply way too many variations and nuances for me to deal with here.
 Your hello-world goal at this step is to see the CakePHP welcome screen running from this code.

+<h2>Here we go!</h2>

+<h3>1.
+Ignore the PagesController</h3>

+The PagesController comes with CakePHP and has presumably already been tested.
+So let's not waste our effort testing that.